York, Dales, Lake District & Hadrian's Wall

 Wednesday

-You will be collected from your accommodation and head west into the heart of the Yorkshire Dales National Park.
-Established in 1954, the Yorkshire Dales National Park has outstanding scenery, a range of wildlife habitats and a rich cultural heritage.
-It’s a special place – a fantastic outdoor arena for recreation and peaceful relaxation and a haven for wildlife.
+You're picked up from your accommodation and head west into the heart of the Yorkshire Dales National Park.
+Established in 1954, the Yorkshire Dales National Park has outstanding scenery, a range of wildlife habitats, and rich cultural heritage.
+It’s a special place – a fantastic outdoor arena for recreation and relaxation and a haven for wildlife.

-Continuing West our route takes us through the Northern Dales, an area of outstanding natural beauty that is the centre of the Dales cattle trade.
-Our final leg of today’s journey takes us high up into the remote hills of the Yorkshire Dales before descending into the lively market town of Keswick** where you will be dropped off at your accommodation and are then free to explore this charming town.
+The final leg of today’s journey takes you high up into the remote hills of the Yorkshire Dales before descending into the lively market town of Keswick where you're dropped off at your accommodation and have free time to explore this charming town.

 Overnight - Keswick